Costa Rica Volcanoes & Rainforests Trip Costa Rica

 • Hold luggage for all passengers

-• Professional Guide providing outstanding knowledge of Costa Rica’s culture & geography
+• Professional guide providing outstanding knowledge of Costa Rica’s culture & geography

 • Loyalty Scheme with a range of benefits and discounts

-• All transportation in Costa Rica, including airport transfers, in a modern, air-conditioned vehicle
+• All transportation in Costa Rica

 Day